tinygo-org/tinygo-site/README.md

 ## Deploy to Netlify

-Pushing to the `master` branch automatically deploys the latest site to Netlify.
+Pushing to the `release` branch automatically deploys the latest site to Netlify.

 That's it.